Textualize/textual/docs/guide/testing.md

 ## Pausing the pilot

 Some actions in a Textual app won't change the state immediately.
-For instance messages may take a moment to bubble from the widget that sent them.
+For instance, messages may take a moment to bubble from the widget that sent them.
 If you were to post a message and immediately `assert` you may find that it fails because the message hasn't yet been processed.

 You can generally solve this by calling [`pause()`][textual.pilot.Pilot.pause] which will wait for all pending messages to be processed.
 You can also supply a `delay` parameter, which will insert a delay prior to waiting for pending messages.

 ## Textual's test